 Arthur states that skiing is in the blood of many of those from the Shirak despite the sport’s lack of popularity within Armenia.
 He recollected the days when skiing was not necessarily a sport but it was also used to hunt, get from one place to another, and bring water to the village from the mountains.

 Alla is Arthur’s wife and she hails from Siberia.
-She is also a professional skiing and sport master that moved to Armenia decades ago.
+She is also a professional skiing and sports master that moved to Armenia decades ago.
 Currently, she is helping her sons train in the sport.
 Arthur jokes that he married a ski loving woman so that he could share his passion with her and one day she would not complain about his hobby.

 The family’s sons are both professional skiers that have successfully earned many trophies from around the world and have participated in several Olympic cross-country ski competitions.